samikeijonen/toivo/README.md

 ## Changelog

+### Version 1.0.6 - May 11, 2015

+* Add support for Spotify and Soundcloud in Social menu.

 ### Version 1.0.5 - May 6, 2015

 * Remove example.html file from Genericons for security (DOM-based XSS) reasons.